ERP-Ukraine/odoo-repository-dart/README.md

 and executes call queue in same order as repositories were added to Environment.

 `OdooEnvironment` requires `OdooClient`, database name, cache and network connectivity.
-It will pass those parametes in form of `OdooDatabase` instance to all repositores it creates via `add()` call.
+When it is instantianted new repository instances can be added via `add()` call.

 ```dart
 // Init cache storage implemented with Hive